UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 ~~~
 {: .output}

-The shell now prints the number of times the string "Spatial" appeared
+The shell now prints the number of times the string "Spatial" appeared in each file.
+If you look at
-in each file.If you look at the output from the previous command, this tends to
+the output from the previous command, and remember that we confirmed the names of the files
-refer to the date field when counts were made on each floor.
+accurately reflect the years, you can surmise that we answered the most questions about 'spatial'
+matters in 2018.

 We will try another search: